infinispan/infinispan/server/runtime/TESTING.md

 ## Testsuite Categories

-Tests are annotated with JUnit's `@Category` annotation
+Tests are annotated with JUnit's `@Category` annotation.
+The following categories are available:

+* `org.infinispan.server.test.category.Persistence`
+* `org.infinispan.server.test.category.Resilience`
+* `org.infinispan.server.test.category.Security`

+The default is to run all categories, but this can be overridden by setting the `defaultJUnitGroups` system property, e.g.

+`mvn -DdefaultExcludedJUnitGroups=org.infinispan.server.test.category.Persistence ...`

 ## Testsuite Properties